avakanski/A-Deep-Learning-Framework-for-Assessing-Physical-Rehabilitation-Exercises/README.md

 * Run "SpatioTemporalNN_Vicon" to train the model and predict movement quality scores on the Vicon-captured movement data.
 * Run "SpatioTemporalNN_Kinect" to train the model and predict movement quality scores on the Vicon-captured movement data.

-A slighly different version of the codes with verified reproducibility is also published on Code Ocean and can be accessed via the following link: <a href="https://codeocean.com/capsule/7213982/tree/v3">https://codeocean.com/capsule/7213982/tree/v3</a>
+A slightly different version of the codes with verified reproducibility is also published on Code Ocean and can be accessed via the following link: <a href="https://codeocean.com/capsule/7213982/tree/v3">https://codeocean.com/capsule/7213982/tree/v3</a>

+# Citation
+If you use the codes or the methods in your work, please cite the following article:

+    @ARTICLE{Liao2020,
+    title={A Deep Learning Framework for Assessing Physical Rehabilitation Exercises}, author={Liao, Y. and Vakanski, A. and Xian, M.}, journal={IEEE Transactions on Neural Systems and Rehabilitation Engineering}, year={2020},
+    month={Feb.},
+    volume={},
+    pages={},
+    }

 # License
 MIT License